Causal Inference with High-dimensional Discrete Covariates: Prior Knowledge of Covariate Distribution

 \section{Prior Knowledge of Covariate Distribution}

 In this section, we consider a different structure that could be exploited in causal effects estimation: the covariate distribution is known or can be estimated at a fast rate.
-The role of covariate distribution has been studied in both ATE estimation \citep{robins2008higher, robins2017minimax} and CATE estimation \citep{kennedy2020towards}, where an improved rate is achievable with knowledge of covariate density.
-However, when the covariate is discrete, faster rate of ATE estimation is not achievable with information on covariate distribution, as shown in Section \ref{sec:cova-ate}.
+The role of the covariate distribution has been studied in both causal functional estimation (e.g., expected conditional covariance (ECC); see \citet{robins2008higher}) and function estimation (e.g., CATE; see \citet{kennedy2023towards}), where incorporating knowledge of the covariate density can lead to improved convergence rates.
+When the covariate is discrete, faster rate of ATE estimation is not achievable with information on covariate distribution, as shown in Section \ref{sec:cova-ate}.
 The fundamental difficulty is that the measure underlying ATE estimation is the product of covariate distribution and propensity score, whereas propensity score is unknown in our observational study setting.
 We thus switch attention to variance-weighted average treatment effects (WATE) in Section \ref{sec:cova-wate}, which itself also receives an increasing amount of attention in the literature.
 The underlying measure of WATE is the covariate distribution and a faster rate of estimation is achieved with covariate information.